When it Comes to Your Freedom,

 Speak with an Orange County Elder Abuse Attorney

 We are an Orange County criminal defense law firm focused on people accused of domestic violence.
-Our team has years of experience in elder abuse, domestic violence and other types of cases.
+Our team has years of experience in elder abuse, domestic violence, and other types of cases.
 We work tirelessly on your behalf to make sure you are not convicted of these charges.
-Call us to learn more about elder abuse.
+Call the Law Office of Scott Henry at (714) 294-0599 to learn more about elder abuse.